International Center Housing

 Now that you have chosen to attend Wabash College, it is time to begin thinking about where you will live while you are at Wabash.
-The first step in that process is exploring your options.
-Students are expected to live on or near campus during their four years of study.
-You are REQUIRED to live in College housing during your first two years unless you commute from home.
-We offer two housing options: fraternities or residence halls.
+Wabash values the on-campus residential life experience in both residence halls and fraternity houses.
+With this in mind, students should plan to live in campus housing during their four years at Wabash.
 Whether students live in fraternities or residence halls, they are responsible for their residential environment and learn through their experiences.

 Ten national fraternities have chapters at Wabash; nine occupy College-owned houses, and the tenth occupies a privately-owned facility.
 All are located close to the campus.
 All fraternities have their own dining plans and establish their own room and board rates.
 Study rooms and sleeping accommodations vary from house to house.
 All fraternity houses have general commons areas and study rooms, and most have laundry facilities.

 Fraternities recruit new members in the summer and during Orientation just prior to the beginning of classes in the fall.
 Entering students are encouraged to attend the summer activities, to visit the houses in the fall, and to ask questions about their particular programs and costs.